 A detailed description of the refugee application process is beyond the scope of this article.
 But, once admitted to the United States as a refugee, the refugee becomes eligible for a green card.
 We cover the refugee green card process in our guide limited to that topic.

 An asylee is someone who is already present in the United States or someone who presents themselves at a port of entry to the United States.
 The asylee is unable or unwilling to return to his or her country of nationality or seek the protection of that country because of past persecution or fear of future persecution.
 As with the refugee, the asylee must have suffered persecution for one of the protected grounds.

 Like refugee status, a detailed description of the asylee process is beyond the scope of this article.
 But, once the United States admits someone to the United States as an asylee, that person becomes eligible for a green card.
 We cover the asylee green card in an article limited to discussing that process.

 How We Can Help

 Do you believe that you are eligible for a green card through the refugee or asylee process?
-Please review the individual guides for the specific route that interest you.
+Please review the individual Us Green Card Process guides for the specific route that interests you.
 It doesn’t matter which of these humanitarian options apply to you, we can help you.
-Please contact us.